Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 e.g.

-gcc -g -o babel dictionary.c -lsqlite3
+gcc -g -o babel gen_dictionary.c -lsqlite3

 Making a sequentially generated library of babel is as follows...